eo-tools/eozilla/README.md

 # Eozilla

-A suite of tools for workflow orchestration systems and [OGC API - Processes](https://github.com/opengeospatial/ogcapi-processes) implementation.
+Eozilla is a suite of tools for workflow orchestration systems and [OGC API - Processes](https://github.com/opengeospatial/ogcapi-processes) implementation.

 Eozilla has been developed to cloudify satellite data processor applications and run them in the cloud.

 _Note: this project and its documentation are still in an early development stage._

 ## Features

-The `eozilla` package bundles the Eozilla suite of tools:
+Eozilla suite of tools comprises:

 * `procodile`: A simple Python framework for registering and executing processes.
 * `appligator`: An EO application bundler and transformer.